bsun33/Notes/leetcode/Array_String/M_80_RemoveDuplicatesFromSortedArray2.md

-Note: keep an index variable that points to the position where <mark>the next unique element should be placed</mark>.
+Hint: keep an index variable that points to the position where <mark>the next unique element should be placed</mark>.

 Time Complexity: O(N)